PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ---
-title: What is a growth engineer (and how they help your startup)
+title: What is a growth engineer?
+(And why they're awesome)
 date: 2023-04-20
 author:
     - ian-vanagas